A Beginner’s Guide to Companion Planting in the Vegetable Garden

 Deterring Pests and Repelling Insects

-• Cucumbers can keep raccoons away because they dislike the smell.
+• Cucumbers keep raccoons away.
+They dislike the smell.

-• Garlic has a strong odor that deters many insects such as aphids, onion flies, and Japanese beetles.
-Plant between potatoes, near fruit trees, and next to lettuce and cabbage.
+• Garlic deters aphids, onion flies, and Japanese beetles.
+Plant it near potatoes, fruit trees, lettuce, and cabbage.

-• Marigolds have a strong fragrance and will keep deer from feeding on plants such as tomatoes.
+• Marigolds have a strong fragrance that helps keep deer away from tomatoes and other vulnerable plants.

-• Sage repels carrot flies and can help deter cabbage moths.
+• Sage repels carrot flies and helps deter cabbage moths.

-• Basil and Borage partner well with tomatoes, attracting pollinating bees.
+• Basil and borage pair well with tomatoes, drawing in pollinating bees.

-• Dill attracts beneficial ladybugs, which eat aphids and spider mites, and is a food source for caterpillars and butterflies.
+• Dill attracts ladybugs, which feed on aphids and spider mites.

-• Parsley attracts beneficial insects to protect and pollinate tomatoes.
+• Parsley brings in beneficial insects that protect and pollinate tomatoes.

 Shade Regulation